AbdJR/project3-real-time/strategy.md

 ### SALARIES AND PROFIT (exiting the IT world and entering the Business world)
 till now my idea is to have a the salaries of the workers subtracted from the total profit each time the truck delivers a package. of course the profit is controlled using a mutex if there are multiple processes that can modify it.

+### EDIT 1
+so now we have 10 processes and in there we create and destroy threads in a while(1) loop. ==How Can We now move to the other sequence? should we send a signal from the 5th process to the parent and let the parent choose? we can set them to look at a semaphore but if they were all looking at the same semaphore then only 1 laptop can be made with one of the lines while others just keep waiting.
+We want others to be productive as well, and actually do something while the laptop is being made, but HOW?==